Academics (aka 'College'):

 Yale Database Group (Yale).
 Advisor: Dan Abadi.

 SQL Beyond Structure: Text, Documents, and Key-Value Pairs.
 Daniel Tahara and Daniel Abadi.
-Presented at NEDB 2014.
+NEDB, 2014. (write-up) (slides)

 Laboratory of Networked Systems (Yale).
 Advisor: Yang R. Yang.